gojimmypi/wolfBoot/.vs/README.md

 ﻿# Visual Studio Workspace Files

-Normally excludes from source control, but here for a Visual Studio CMake project workaround:
+Normally excluded from source control, but here for a Visual Studio CMake project workaround:

 ## VSWorkspaceSettings.json